MBA: Health Services Specialization

-The MBA requires a 30‐48 unit program of study that consists of 5 major components – a core of basic business courses, theme courses, courses in the specialization, electives, and a culminating experience course.
+The MBA requires a program of study that consists of 4 major components – a core of basic business courses, a class in business strategy, electives, and a culminating experience course.
 For additional course information please refer to the MBA Curriculum page

 Heath Services Administration Specialization Description

 Health Services Specialization (12 units): take ONE of the required courses and choose THREE additional courses as listed below.

 - PH 641 – Introduction to Health Services (offered in the Fall)**

 Choose THREE of the following courses: